-Nissan flags weakest profit in 11 years, Ghosn woes, bleak sales weigh
+Nissan set for weakest profit in 11 years as Ghosn woes, bleak sales weigh

 Nissan shares are down around 2% this year, after losing a fifth of their value last year.

-Reporting by Naomi Tajitsu; Editing by David Dolan and Himani Sarkar
+Reporting by Naomi Tajitsu; Editing by Himani Sarkar and Keith Weir